Home About Program Past Editions

 Duration | 1h31

-Screening | Thursday May 1st | 21:00
+Screening | Thursday May 1st | 21:30

-Rhythm of the Dammam (IN)
+Rhythm of Dammam (IN)

 His late grandfather’s spirit haunts Twelve-year-old Jayaram Siddi.
 He loses touch with reality.
 His family embraces tribal rituals and Dammam music to restore his balance and address inter-generational trauma.